ianolil/alx-low_level_programming-1/0x00-hello_world/README.md

-this is a readme for the first project in my alx low level programming project
+this is the first readme created for my first project on the alx low level programming  topic